 How to store and freeze the muffins

-How to make them vegan
+How to make vegan almond flour blueberry muffins

 I haven’t tested this particular recipe with that egg replacement but have used it in similar recipes and have found that, while not a perfect dupe, it works better in dense recipes like muffins than other types of vegan or dairy free swaps.

 - For frozen berries and you don’t want the batter to turn blue, rinse them under cold water, pat lightly with a paper towel or kitchen towel and then gently fold into batter.
 You will still get some blue transfer but much less.